Steve Folsom

-Early years
+Early life

 Folsom attended Santa Fe High School, where he practiced basketball and football.
 In basketball, he helped his team win a championship title.

 He accepted a football scholarship from Long Beach State University.
 As a freshman, he registered 6 receptions for 63 yards.
 He transferred after his first year, to follow his college head coach Wayne Howard to the University of Utah.

 He was named a starter at tight end as a sophomore.
 As a senior, he had 23 receptions for 352 yards and one touchdown.
 He finished his three-year career in Utah with 56 receptions for 853 yards and 8 touchdowns.

 He also played for the basketball team and was a backup reserve on the 1980 team that advanced to the NCAA playoffs.

 Professional career

 Miami Dolphins

-Folsom was selected by the Miami Dolphins in the tenth round (261th overall) of the 1981 NFL Draft.
+Folsom was selected by the Miami Dolphins in the tenth round (261st overall) of the 1981 NFL draft.
 He was waived in August.